Aorimn/quigeonpaste/README.md

 3) Edit `conf/local.conf.php` to personalize settings

-4) Ensure the `data/` directory is writable by your webserver
+4) Ensure the `data/` directory is writable by your webserver or change the storage backend to sqlite

 5) Change the @include of `quigeonpaste_clientsideencryption.user.js`